-The Rio Grande Scenic Railroad begins in Alamosa, CO and travels on historic tracks over La Veta Pass that were completed on June 22, 1878.
-Alamosa was quickly put on the map by this narrow gauge rail supplying ore, lumber, cattle, sheep and farm products to the developing valley and in turn, shipping out agricultural and mining products.
-From 1890 to 1950, Alamosa hummed day and night with the activity of both passenger and freight trains from Denver, Durango, Santa Fe, Salida and Creede.
+The Rio Grande Scenic Railroad begins in Alamosa, CO, and travels on historic tracks over La Veta Pass that were completed on June 22, 1878.
+Alamosa was quickly put on the map thanks to this narrow gauge rail supplying ore, lumber, cattle, sheep, and farm products to the developing valley and, in turn, shipping out agricultural and mining products.
+From 1890 to 1950, Alamosa hummed day and night with the activity of both passenger and freight trains from Denver, Durango, Santa Fe, Salida, and Creede.
 After the 1950s, the track was used exclusively for freight until becoming part of Premier Rail Collection in 2006.

-Passengers can again experience excursion trains on rails that curve and wind through steep rocky grade and mountain meadows with elk, eagles and bears cohabiting the land.
-Weekends in the summer are home to Mountain Rails Live, a concert series like no other.
-Musicians and passengers alike are transported to Fir Summit, the concert venue only accessible by rail.
-Special events hosted aboard the train are a must-see, including the popular Rails and Ales event each June.
+Today, you can experience excursion trains on rails that curve and wind through steep rocky grades and mountain meadows that are home to elk, eagles, and bears.
+During weekends in the summer, we host Mountain Rails Live, a concert series like no other.
+Musicians and passengers alike are transported to Fir Summit, a concert venue only accessible by rail.
+You don’t want to miss our special events hosted aboard the train, including the popular Rails & Ales Brewfest each June.